-After reading the Lonely Planet’s review of this town as less frequented by foreigners and sleepier than other towns in Burma, for me, this is a good enough reason to visit!
+After reading the Lonely Planet’s review of Mawlamyine as less frequented by foreigners and sleepier than other towns in Burma, for me, this is a good enough reason to visit!

-The locals are super friendly and welcoming.
-Everyone says hello and sometimes, it is as if the children have seen ghosts, when they see us walking along the road or footpath.
+Although quite poor, the locals are super friendly and welcoming.
+Everyone shouts out “Mingalaba” (hello) and sometimes, it is as if the children have seen ghosts, when they see us walking along the road or footpath.
 This town is not touristy at all and so, I only saw about one or two tourists here during the stay.

-Tip: The Cinderella Hotel (great for fresh juices – K1,500) and The Strand Hotel are the only places offering free wifi in town and although Internet cafes advertise as just that, none seem to have internet, let-alone wi-fi, which is a little strange.
+The Cinderella Hotel, which is great for fresh juices (K1,500) and The Strand Hotel are the only places offering free wi-fi in town.
+Although Internet cafes advertise as just that, none seem to have internet, let-alone wi-fi, which is a little strange.

 Zeigyi Upper Market

-This is a large market for the size of the city and bustling with locals selling and buying fresh produce, cheap clothes, local delicacies, meat, and everything imaginable, you can buy almost anything here.
+Bustling with locals selling and buying fresh produce, cheap clothes, local delicacies, meat, and everything imaginable, you can buy almost anything here.
 The market is also a wonderful place to people watch and take photos.

-You can head north on a day bus trip to see the Gilded Balancing Rock but after learning it would cost US$10 to see this rock on top of the bus fare, I gave this rock a miss.
+From Mawlamyine, you can head north on a day bus trip to see the famous Gilded Balancing Rock but after learning it would cost USD$10 to see this rock on top of the bus fare, I gave this rock a miss.
 If anyone has visited, please let me know what I missed out on.
 I know that the famous photographer, Steve Mc Curry has photographed this rock but a very long time ago.

 Pyone Pann Wai (No (D-2), Myo Shaung Street)

 Believe it or not, I like to find positives in every situation.
-So, these are the only positives I can think of with this Guest House:
+So, these are the only positives I can think of for this guest house:

-- You can find a very good local restaurant across the road and a few doors up, which serves cheap and good local food (didn’t see a name for the restaurant, otherwise I would include it here.
+- You can find a very good local restaurant across the road and a few doors up, which serves cheap and good local food.
+I didn’t see a name for the restaurant, otherwise I would include it here.
 Basically, it’s some old tables and chairs opening up to the road and that’s about it.

-Couldn’t get a direct bus from Mawlamyine to Inle Lake without travelling back through Yangon, isn’t possible at the time of writing.
+Wanting to catch a direct bus from Mawlamyine to Inle Lake without travelling back through Yangon, isn’t possible at the time of writing.
 So, we then decided on a bus to Mandalay instead.
 From Mandaly, we will explore another avenue for the journey to Inle Lake.